+- "Light" for landing light

-- "Nav" for navigation/position lights - "Strobe" for strobe lights
+- "Nav" for navigation/position lights

+- "Strobe" for strobe lights

 Due to their small silhouette gyroplanes are easily overlooked, especially if approached directly from behind, such as on approach.
 It is therefore highly recommended that navigation and strobe lights are switched on during flight.